 ‘S’pose to be going home for my niece’s wedding in a fortnight.’

-‘My ninety-five-year old mother in Vancouver wants to die… doubt I’ll make it back before she does.’
+‘My ninety-five-year old mother in Vancouver wants to die… don’t think I’ll make it over before she does.’

-‘Who knows what will happen to the music festivals,’ my cousin adds, ‘And Passover?
-Our chairs will have to be four feet apart at Seder.’
+‘What will happen to the music festivals,’ my cousin adds, ‘And Passover?
+We going to have to keep our chairs four feet apart at seder.’

-‘Eleven plagues to recount instead of ten!’ laughs my sister.
+‘Eleven plagues instead of ten!’ laughs my sister.

 Emil comes over to my side, edgier than usual.
 We talk about Denmark’s reaction and how slow we’ve been.
 His sixteen-day tour for high-flying techies was cancelled last night.
 He was fired today, along with a thousand other freelance tour operators.
 At least Dave’s still in work, I gesture to his partner, stolid and manly with his full beard, tattoos and piercings, drinking ale at my table.
 Emil shakes his head,